lineartimer/WebAppStarterPack/README.md

 **AZURE_APP_ID**, **AZURE_PASSWORD**, **AZURE_TENANT**:
 To set the values of these variables, open an Azure CLI (e.g. on the Azure Portal) and create a service principal:

-*az ad sp create-for-rbac --name "<a unique name that hasn't been used before>" --role contributor --scopes /subscriptions/<your Azure subscription id (you can find it on the Azure Portal under your subscription)>*
+*az ad sp create-for-rbac --name "a-unique-name-that-hasn't-been-used-before" --role contributor --scopes /subscriptions/your-Azure-subscription-id-you-can-find-it-on-the-Azure-Portal-under-your-subscription)*

 **BACKEND_SUBDOMAIN**, **BACKEND_REGION**:
 Go to container app.
 The url of it will look something like this:\
-name-of-the-container-app.a-randomly-generated-subdomain.a-region.azurecontainerapps.io.\
+*name-of-the-container-app.a-randomly-generated-subdomain.a-region.azurecontainerapps.io.*\
 Copy and paste the information from the url.

 **CONTAINER_REGISTRY**, **CONTAINER_REGISTRY_USERNAME**, **CONTAINER_REGISTRY_PASSWORD**: